RyoSpiralArchitect/SpiralReality-AIT/native/cpp/README.md

 # spiral_boundary_cpp

-This directory contains a reference implementation of the boundary student in C++ using [pybind11](https://github.com/pybind/pybind11).
-The resulting extension exports a ``CppBoundaryStudent`` class that mirrors the Python implementation and can be discovered automatically by ``integrated.boundary_cpp``.
+This directory contains reference implementations of the boundary student in C++ using [pybind11](https://github.com/pybind/pybind11).
+The default extension exports a ``CppBoundaryStudent`` class that mirrors the Python implementation and can be discovered automatically by ``integrated.boundary_cpp``.
+A GPU-aware backend (``spiral_boundary_gpu``) mirrors the interface and keeps the pipeline ready for CUDA kernels.

 ## Building